DiarmuidM/data-analysis-for-the-social-sciences-2022/lessons/README.md

 However you can complete the lessons online without the need to install or download anything.
 Simply click on the relevant link below.

 If you have a Google account then please click the *Open in Colab* link.
-Otherwise please click the *Binder* link.
+Otherwise please click the *Launch Binder* link.

 ### Week 3